microsoft/Purview-ADB-Lineage-Solution-Accelerator/LIMITATIONS.md

 ### Spark 2 Support

 The solution supports Spark 2 job cluster jobs.
 Databricks has removed Spark 2 from it's Long Term Support program.

+### Spark 3.2+ Support

+The solution supports Spark 3.0 and 3.1 interactive and job clusters.
+We are working with the OpenLineage community to enable support of Spark 3.2 on Databricks Runtime 10.4 and higher.